nipil/mplabx-picas-10f202-empty/README.md

 See [the manual](https://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB%20XC8%20PIC%20Assembler%20User%27s%20Guide%2050002974A.pdf) for instruction for the assembler shipped with XC8.

+See [the migration guide](https://onlinedocs.microchip.com/oxy/GUID-6EF91A11-1A5C-4C0A-8A18-67AD6D50B17B-en-US-2/GUID-34FE7635-E398-49D5-B986-393EA335B217.html) for convention change about file extensions

+## IMPORTANT

+### hex bytes vs word size

+From the manual, section "4.9.40.4 Delta Flag"

+    The delta psect flag defines the size of the addressable unit.
+    In other words, the number of data bytes that are associated with each address.
+    With PIC Mid-range and Baseline devices, the program memory space is word addressable So, psects in this space must use a delta of 2.
+That is to say, each address in program memory requires 2 bytes of data in the HEX file to define their contents.
+    So, addresses in the HEX file will not match addresses in the program memory.

+As a consequence for `CODE` sections :

+- Each `CODE` "psect" in the assembly source mus have a `delta=2`option
+- Addresses in the HEX file are twice the MEMORY address of the target word

+If this rule is not respected, the assembled HEX file will contain incomplete instructions !

 ## Note about MPLAB X "post-install"

 I noticed i had to restart MPLAB a few times after installation (so that everything settles ?)